xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 ## Using WAE Design Client

-Once the plan file has been decoded, WAE Design Client may be used to open the network model.
-Simulations can be performed on the plan file as though the network model was retrieved from a WAE Automation Server.
+Once the plan file is decoded, WAE Design Client can be used to open the file.
+Simulations can be performed as though the network model was retrieved from a WAE collector Server.

 ![Opening Network Model using WAE Design Client]({{site.baseurl}}/images/screenshot 2021-08-23 14.42.45_2.png)